Liberia: Offshore Business Sectors

 - Det Norske Veritas (DNV)

 - Germanischer Lloyd (GL)

 - Lloyd's Register of Shipping (LR)

 All of the above listed class societies are full members of International Association of Classification Societies (IACS).
 The Office of the Deputy Commissioner of Maritime Affairs maintains continuous contact with these recognized class societies.

-The Application for Registration is a two-sided single page document.
-The registration process begins with the submission of this application with the following supporting documents:
+The application for registration is a two-sided single page document.
+The following supporting documents are also required:

 - all conditions of classification, outstanding classification recommendations and/or outstanding deficiencies;

 - the relevant statutory certificates, which the Society is prepared to issue on behalf of the Administration when all statutory surveys have been satisfactorily carried out;